Lower bounds on Anderson-localised eigenfunctions on a strip: Preliminaries

 By Lemma~\ref{l:largedev} and the choice of $r_\epsilon$,

 Thus by (\ref{eq:interp})

 Finally, $\|\Phi_n(\lambda')\| \leq C \max_{p \in P} |p(\lambda')| \leq e^{\epsilon n /3} \max_{p} |p(\lambda')|$, and this completes the proof. \end{proof}

 \paragraph{The probability density of transfer matrices} The following lemma builds on the arguments going back to the work of Ricci and Stein \cite{RS}.
-In the context of random Schr\"odinger operators, it appears in the work Shubin, Vakilian and Wolff \cite{SVW}.
-Recently, a general argument in the setting of motivic morphisms has been developed by Glazer and Hendel \cite{GH}.
+In the context of random Schr\"odinger operators, similar reasoning appears in the work Shubin, Vakilian and Wolff \cite{SVW}.
+Recently, a general argument in the setting of motivic morphisms has been developed by Glazer and Hendel \cite{GH}; further arguments are discussed in \cite{GHS}.
 For completeness, we sketch a proof (restricted to the generality of the current discussion) below.